 Lazy Bear Cafe

-If you are looking for the restaurant with the best ambiance, look no further than the Lazy Bear Cafe.
-The log-cabin style interior is beautiful, and the central stone fireplace makes you feel at home.
+If you are looking for a restaurant with the best ambiance, look no further than the Lazy Bear Cafe.
+The log-cabin-style interior is beautiful, and the central stone fireplace makes you feel at home.
 Lazy Bear serves up some great food and is one of the best places to grab a coffee and the only place to get an espresso.
 On hot days make sure to stop in for one of their signature milkshakes.

 Food prices in Churchill can be a fair bit higher than those further south.
 One of the restaurants for those on a budget is the Churchill Cafeteria in the Town Complex.
 The Churchill Cafeteria varies its menu daily and generally offers simpler fare than some of the other Churchill restaurants.
 But the cafeteria in Churchill offers one of the best bangs for your buck.